dirsors/dgps2/README.md

+# doomgeneric for playstation 2.
+A try.
+Please contribute.

 # doomgeneric
 The purpose of doomgeneric is to make porting Doom easier.
 Of course Doom is already portable but with doomgeneric it is possible with just a few functions.